 To foster the Australian National game of Football and to provide facilities for the playing of the game and to encourage and promote such game of football and any other athletic game or athletic sport in which human beings are the sole participants.

 To promote community interest, involvement and awareness about the Club and all of its activities.

+To acknowledge the Traditional Owners of the lands upon which the Club plays and to honour the contribution of the First Nations Peoples to the formation, development and celebration of the game.

+To support social, cultural and gender diversity across the Club.

 To acquire, develop and maintain premises for the benefit of all Members and their guests.